Gorkys Hernández

-Gorkys Gustavo Hernández Lugo (born September 7, 1987) is a Venezuelan professional baseball outfielder who is a free agent.
+Gorkys Gustavo Hernández Lugo (born September 7, 1987) is a Venezuelan professional baseball outfielder for the Delfines de La Guaira of the Venezuelan Major League.
 Hernandez signed with the Detroit Tigers in 2005.
-He previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, Miami Marlins, San Francisco Giants, and Boston Red Sox.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates, Miami Marlins, San Francisco Giants, and Boston Red Sox.
 He is signed to the Caribes de Anzoátegui of the Venezuelan Professional Baseball League.

 Early life

-Hernández was born on September 7, 1987 in Güiria, Venezuela.
+Gorkys Gustavo Hernández Lugo was born on September 7, 1987, in Güiria, Venezuela.

 Professional career

 Minor leagues

 Hernandez signed with the Detroit Tigers in April 2005.
-In 2007, as a member of the West Michigan Whitecaps, he was named a Midwest League midseason and posteason All-Star, was chosen as Midwest League MVP, and competed in the All-Star Futures Game for the World Team.
+In 2007, as a member of the West Michigan Whitecaps, he was named a Midwest League midseason and postseason All-Star, was chosen as Midwest League MVP, and competed in the All-Star Futures Game for the World Team.
 On October 29, 2007, Hernández was traded by the Detroit Tigers along with pitcher Jair Jurrjens to the Atlanta Braves in exchange for shortstop Édgar Rentería.

 Hernández was listed as the fifth-best prospect in the Atlanta Braves organization by Baseball America. before the 2008 season.
 On June 3, 2009, the Braves traded Hernández along with Charlie Morton and Jeff Locke to the Pittsburgh Pirates in exchange for Nate McLouth.